cschaech/scSpecies/README.md

 ## Prerequisites

-This project requires Python 3.9.16.
+This repository requires Python 3.9.16.
 Please ensure that you have this version installed on your system before proceeding with the setup.

 ## Setting Up the Environment